What are the Dangers of EMDR Therapy?

 Headaches or fatigue.

-You may also experience headaches or fatigue after EMDR therapy sessions.
+You may also experience headaches or fatigue after online EMDR therapy sessions.
 Again, these side effects are usually mild and will go away on their own.
 If they persist, be sure to talk to your therapist.

 Physical reactions.

-Some people may also experience physical reactions such as sweating, shaking, crying, muscle tension, or an increased heart rate.
+You may also experience physical reactions such as sweating, shaking, crying, muscle tension, or an increased heart rate.
 These are all normal reactions to trauma and will subside.

 Having trouble sleeping.